 22. Women and the Cold War

-Women throughout the Cold War were pivotal in many aspects.
+Women were pivotal in many aspects throughout the Cold War.
 They were soldiers, pilots, code breakers, nurses, and more.
 They supported the Cold War either on the front lines or from home.
-Of course not every women supported war, in the Vietnam war many found themselves sympathetic with the Vietnamese women.
-Towards the end of the Cold War women found their social stances changing constantly but never growing beyond a mans.
+Of course not every woman supported war; in the Vietnam war many found themselves sympathetic with the Vietnamese women.
+Towards the end of the Cold War women found their social positions constantly changing, but sexism routinely held them back.

 |

 Following WWII, the US and its former ally, the Soviet Union, or USSR, entered into a Cold War.
-Somehow, though they were at odds, fighting between these two nuclear superpowers was avoided.
-Although, an “iron curtain” fell on Europe dividing the eastern, totalitarian communists from the western, democratic capitalists.
-For the US, the war was to stop the domino spread of totalitarianism and defend capitalism.
-For the Soviets, it was to stop the corruption and exploitation of capitalism.
+Though they were at odds, direct fighting between these two nuclear superpowers was somehow avoided.
+An “iron curtain” fell on Europe: dividing the eastern, totalitarian communists from the western, democratic capitalists.
+For the US, the Cold War was about stopping, or containing, the domino spread of totalitarianism and defending capitalism.
+For the Soviets, the Cold War was about stopping the corruption and exploitation of capitalism.
 Although the failures of communism would prove impossible to overcome, it was a long journey to the collapse of the USSR.
-In the meantime, the two superpowers backed opposite sides of many hot conflicts of the Cold War.
+In the meantime, the two superpowers backed opposite sides of many hot conflicts of the period.
 Some conflicts between the USSR and the US included the situations in Korea, Cuba, Vietnam, and many other disagreements.
-And guess who played an important role in taking down the authoritarian regimes?
-You guessed it: women.
+In the midst of these global crises, women played an important role.

-Although tensions between the US and the USSR had long been present, the shivering cold tension didn’t have a name until the end of WWII.
-They defeated the Axis powers together…but the US beat the Soviets to nuclear power–-and then used it on Japan.
-Both countries’ rapidly advancing technologies launched them into a race for nuclear proliferation, control of space, and passive influence around the world.
+Although tensions between the US and the USSR had long been present, this tension remained unnamed until the end of WWII.
+Though the US and USSR had, with their allies, defeated the Axis powers together, the US had also beat the Soviets in the race for nuclear power.
+Both countries’ rapidly advancing technologies launched them into a battle for nuclear supremacy, control of space, and passive influence around the world.
 The first major hot spot of the cold war was in Korea.

 Many women were already working as cryptologists from WWII, so in the Cold War, the US took women’s roles a step farther and employed them as spies.
 Since the US was doing it, the USSR was likely using women too.
 Some of the most well known Soviet spies were women--including Ethel Rosenberg, executed with her husband in 1953 for passing atomic secrets to the Soviet Union.
 And it was American women working in counter intelligence who helped bring them down, including one particular woman Angeline Nanni.
 Women like Nanni unmasked many now infamous Soviet spies embedded in the British and German government.
 These spies’ work was so highly classified that President Harry Truman likely didn’t even know about it.
-Despite these women being absolute legends, they didn’t “look” like spies, or at least the way spies are portrayed in movies.
+These women didn’t look like your stereotypical spies.
 They carried handbags, played bridge, and liked to picnic.
 Most started out as school teachers with a deep mastery of language and math.

-Although tensions between the US and the USSR had long been present, the shivering cold tension didn’t have a name until the end of WWII.
-They defeated the Axis powers together…but the US beat the Soviets to nuclear power–-and then used it on Japan.
-Both countries’ rapidly advancing technologies launched them into a race for nuclear proliferation, control of space, and passive influence around the world.
+Although tensions between the US and the USSR had long been present, this tension remained unnamed until the end of WWII.
+Though the US and USSR had, with their allies, defeated the Axis powers together, the US had also beat the Soviets in the race for nuclear power.
+Both countries’ rapidly advancing technologies launched them into a battle for nuclear supremacy, control of space, and passive influence around the world.
 The first major hot spot of the cold war was in Korea.

 Many women were already working as cryptologists from WWII, so in the Cold War, the US took women’s roles a step farther and employed them as spies.
 Since the US was doing it, the USSR was likely using women too.
 Some of the most well known Soviet spies were women--including Ethel Rosenberg, executed with her husband in 1953 for passing atomic secrets to the Soviet Union.
 And it was American women working in counter intelligence who helped bring them down, including one particular woman Angeline Nanni.
 Women like Nanni unmasked many now infamous Soviet spies embedded in the British and German government.
 These spies’ work was so highly classified that President Harry Truman likely didn’t even know about it.
-Despite these women being absolute legends, they didn’t “look” like spies, or at least the way spies are portrayed in movies.
+These women didn’t look like your stereotypical spies.
 They carried handbags, played bridge, and liked to picnic.
 Most started out as school teachers with a deep mastery of language and math.

 But peace was not a reality.
 After Japan collapsed, the US tried to defend the formerly Japanese-occupied Korea from communist takeover.

 At the time, 120,000 women were on active duty in Korea.
 A third of them were healthcare providers, while the remainder were Women’s Army Corps (WACs), Women in the Air Force (WAFs), Navy Women’s Reserves and Women Marines.
-One reason for all the women was so many had already been involved in WWII, they simply continued their duty.
+Many of these women had already been involved in WWII, they simply continued their duty.
 Also, Congress passed the Women’s Armed Services Integration Act in 1948, just two years before the outbreak of hostilities in Korea.
 The act opened the door for women to serve in the armed services on a more permanent basis.
 Sadly, 18 women died during the Korean War in service to the US.

 A war medic, Shirley Gates McBride observed that the army treated women pretty equally, at least in regard to pay. “[We got] the same pay.
 You were not a female soldier, you were a soldier.
 And, you were a ‘corpsman’, not a ‘corpswoman.’
 It was ‘yes, ma’am and ‘no, ma’am,’ and ‘yes, sir’ and ‘no, sir.’”

-Here’s a fun little story, Private Doris Porpiglia served in the Army at this time.
-Her immediate family was proud of her….but her aunt was not thrilled and told her it wasn’t a ladies place.
+Private Doris Porpiglia recalled her time in the Army.
+While her immediate family was proud of her, her aunt was not and told her it wasn’t a ladies place.
 Porpiglia replied, “I am more of a lady than you’ll ever be!”
 Does war have anything to do with being a lady or a man?

-Korea was long and horrible.
+The Korean conflict was long and difficult.
 The war started and ended with neither side gaining much territory.
 However, Korea was only the opening act to the Vietnam war that would almost immediately follow.

 At the time, 120,000 women were on active duty in Korea.
 A third of them were healthcare providers, while the remainder were Women’s Army Corps (WACs), Women in the Air Force (WAFs), Navy Women’s Reserves and Women Marines.
-One reason for all the women was so many had already been involved in WWII, they simply continued their duty.
+Many of these women had already been involved in WWII, they simply continued their duty.
 Also, Congress passed the Women’s Armed Services Integration Act in 1948, just two years before the outbreak of hostilities in Korea.
 The act opened the door for women to serve in the armed services on a more permanent basis.
 Sadly, 18 women died during the Korean War in service to the US.

 A war medic, Shirley Gates McBride observed that the army treated women pretty equally, at least in regard to pay. “[We got] the same pay.
 You were not a female soldier, you were a soldier.
 And, you were a ‘corpsman’, not a ‘corpswoman.’
 It was ‘yes, ma’am and ‘no, ma’am,’ and ‘yes, sir’ and ‘no, sir.’”

-Here’s a fun little story, Private Doris Porpiglia served in the Army at this time.
-Her immediate family was proud of her….but her aunt was not thrilled and told her it wasn’t a ladies place.
+Private Doris Porpiglia recalled her time in the Army.
+While her immediate family was proud of her, her aunt was not and told her it wasn’t a ladies place.
 Porpiglia replied, “I am more of a lady than you’ll ever be!”
 Does war have anything to do with being a lady or a man?

-Korea was long and horrible.
+The Korean conflict was long and difficult.
 The war started and ended with neither side gaining much territory.
 However, Korea was only the opening act to the Vietnam war that would almost immediately follow.

 The report thankfully pushed the government to investigate.
-They flew U2 planes over Cuba and saw nuclear launch sites!
-Cuba was not a nuclear country, so where were the nukes coming from?
-If Cuba actually had nukes… they could hit every major city in the continental US.
+They flew U2 planes over Cuba and saw nuclear launch sites.
+Cuba was not a nuclear country, so where were these weapons coming from?
+The presence of nuclear weapons in Cuba was particularly troublesome, because of its proximity to the continental United States.

 As the crisis continued, Moody spent sleepless nights on a cot in her office.
-The Soviets sailed for Cuba with nukes.
+The Soviets sailed for Cuba with nuclear weapons.
 The US installed a naval blockade.
 Moody used a new technology called teletype to pass the most current, relevant, top secret information from her team to the powers that be.
 With ships facing off and active war as close as it could be, Kennedy struck a deal with the Soviet’s leader Khrushchev.
 He would remove weapons from Turkey so long as the Soviets would not bring their weapons to Cuba.
-Major crisis averted.
+The crisis was averted.

 Moody received the Federal Woman’s Award, established to honor “leadership, judgment, integrity, and dedication” among female government employees.
 Despite being the brains behind the most dangerous moment in human history when she was asked about her past by those outside the intelligence community, Moody would humbly say, “Oh, I’ve done lots of interesting things for a country girl from North Carolina.”

-But being a woman at the National Security Agency wasn’t all awards and saving the day.
+But being a woman at the National Security Agency was challenging.
 Female leaders were often alone in a world of men and subject to sexual harassment or worse by their male colleagues.
-To make matters worse, women typically had few options for complaint and often felt they couldn’t even have each others’ backs.
+To make matters worse, women typically had few options for complaint.
 Even Juanita Moody was frequently harassed, overlooked for promotion, and once spoon fed at a party as a joke.

 The report thankfully pushed the government to investigate.
-They flew U2 planes over Cuba and saw nuclear launch sites!
-Cuba was not a nuclear country, so where were the nukes coming from?
-If Cuba actually had nukes… they could hit every major city in the continental US.
+They flew U2 planes over Cuba and saw nuclear launch sites.
+Cuba was not a nuclear country, so where were these weapons coming from?
+The presence of nuclear weapons in Cuba was particularly troublesome, because of its proximity to the continental United States.

 As the crisis continued, Moody spent sleepless nights on a cot in her office.
-The Soviets sailed for Cuba with nukes.
+The Soviets sailed for Cuba with nuclear weapons.
 The US installed a naval blockade.
 Moody used a new technology called teletype to pass the most current, relevant, top secret information from her team to the powers that be.
 With ships facing off and active war as close as it could be, Kennedy struck a deal with the Soviet’s leader Khrushchev.
 He would remove weapons from Turkey so long as the Soviets would not bring their weapons to Cuba.
-Major crisis averted.
+The crisis was averted.

 Moody received the Federal Woman’s Award, established to honor “leadership, judgment, integrity, and dedication” among female government employees.
 Despite being the brains behind the most dangerous moment in human history when she was asked about her past by those outside the intelligence community, Moody would humbly say, “Oh, I’ve done lots of interesting things for a country girl from North Carolina.”

-But being a woman at the National Security Agency wasn’t all awards and saving the day.
+But being a woman at the National Security Agency was challenging.
 Female leaders were often alone in a world of men and subject to sexual harassment or worse by their male colleagues.
-To make matters worse, women typically had few options for complaint and often felt they couldn’t even have each others’ backs.
+To make matters worse, women typically had few options for complaint.
 Even Juanita Moody was frequently harassed, overlooked for promotion, and once spoon fed at a party as a joke.

 In 1962, newspapers said, “[f]or the most part, they stress femininity rather than feminism.”
 Their feminine and maternal demeanor got attention and allowed them to achieve radical change.
 They were empowered by success of effectively working together and many became involved in the second wave feminist movement.

 The reasons for US involvement in Vietnam were ambiguous, even to US citizens at the time.
 The 1950’s and 60’s showed an interesting blend of generational differences, with many older WWII Veterans raised on the patriotic ideal that when your country called, you responded.
-But younger generations, mothers, and civil rights activists were challenging the norms of their parents and women were certainly in the mix.
+But younger generations, mothers, and civil rights activists were challenging the norms of their parents.

 The reasons for US involvement in Vietnam were ambiguous, even to US citizens at the time.
 The 1950’s and 60’s showed an interesting blend of generational differences, with many older WWII Veterans raised on the patriotic ideal that when your country called, you responded.
-But younger generations, mothers, and civil rights activists were challenging the norms of their parents and women were certainly in the mix.
+But younger generations, mothers, and civil rights activists were challenging the norms of their parents.

 The motivations for joining varied from military benefits to pay for nursing school to fulfilling the challenge posed by President Kennedy to “ask what you can do for your country.”
 Astoundingly, nurses in the military were all volunteers.